voorhoede/datocms-plugin-word-counter/README.md

 # DatoCMS plugin: Word counter

-**This DatoCMS plugin gives you info for text and string fields about word counts.**
+**This DatoCMS plugin gives you info for text and string fields about word counts, character counts, sentences, paragraphs and common words.**

 ## Features